Lionsgate Studios Corp. (LION)

 Fiscal Year 2025

-• Separation from Starz completed, driving a simplified structure and record Q4 results with 22% revenue growth and strong library sales.
-Fiscal 2026 is expected to be back-end loaded, with major releases and positive free cash flow, while leverage is targeted to decline as content pipelines are refreshed.
+• Separation from Starz completed, driving a simplified structure and strong Q4 results with 22% revenue growth and record library sales.
+Fiscal 2026 is expected to be back-end loaded, with major releases and positive free cash flow, while leverage is targeted to decline over the next two years.

 • Separation of Studios and Starz is set for April, aiming to unlock shareholder value and enable independent growth.
 Both businesses have secured financing, with Starz focusing on digital and targeted content, and the Studio leveraging its library and robust production slate.
 Ancillary licensing and bundling strategies are expected to drive incremental, high-margin revenue.